KentJames/Radio-Gridders/README.md

 Similar to W-Stacking, but further divides the grid to take advantage of the reduced complexity of small 2-D FFT's.
 Uses the concept of Image Domain Gridding, and Romein's W-Projection gridder.

+### EPIC

+An implementation of the gridding stage for a bunch of electric field data for a direct imaging correlator.

 ## Build

 To build the gridders, you need: